tonkeeper/w5/Specification.md

 ## Overview

-Wallet V5 supports **2 authentication modes**, all standard output actions (send message, set library, code replacement) plus additional **3 operation types**.
+Wallet V5 supports **2 authentication modes** and **3 operations types**.

 Authentication:
 * by signature
 * by extension

-Operation types:
+Operations:
-* standard output send message action
+* standard "send message" action (up to 255 messages at once),
-* enable or disable public key (signature authentication)
-* install extension
+* enable/disable signature authentication,
-* remove extension
+* install/remove extension.

 Signed messages can be delivered both by external and internal messages.

-All operation types are available to all authentication modes.
+All operations are available to all authentication modes.

 ## Discussion